telerik/blazor-docs/knowledge-base/grid-aggregates-and-datatable.md

 When using a `DataTable` as the grid data source, aggregates are not supported, they require using a model so they can extract the type of the field - the grid itself is strongly typed.

 ## Solution
-For such scecnarios you can pass the desired aggregation functions through the `DataSourceRequest` object to use it with the `.ToDataSourceResult()` method, and get the desired aggregations through fields in the view-model:
+For such scenarios you can pass the desired aggregation functions through the `DataSourceRequest` object to use it with the `.ToDataSourceResult()` method, and get the desired aggregations through fields in the view-model:

 ````CSHTML
 @using System.Data